In This Article

 Along with being an especially easy house plant to care for, the desert rose bonsai is a unique species that can be trained to grow in various shapes.
-After dropping its leaves in the winter, this succulent tree comes back with showy, beautiful flowers in shades of red, pink, and deep purple blooming on small stems attached to its bulbous trunk.
-As an indoor plant, it can be grown in a container like other houseplants or trained as a bonsai tree.
+After dropping its leaves in the winter, this succulent tree comes back in the springtime with bright, beautiful flowers in shades of red, pink, and deep purple blooming on small stems attached to its bulbous trunk.
+As an indoor plant, it can be grown in a container like other popular houseplants or trained as a bonsai tree.
 Since this plant is toxic to humans and pets, be sure to grow yours in an area safely away from children, cats, and dogs.

 - Botanical Name: Adenium obesum